Alison O'Dochartaigh Osteopathy in Tanygroes, Cardigan.

 (For those who haven’t been to Tanygroes before, I have a purpose built, ground floor treatment room here with parking right outside and it is only 10 minutes north of Cardigan and 0.2 miles up a lane just off the main A487 coast road).

-Due to increased cleaning times and reduced childcare I will only have limited appointments available.
+Due to increased cleaning times I still have limited appointments available.
 I will do my very best to fit everyone in.

 Obviously, it will be impossible for me to comply with the 2m social distancing guidelines.
 This means that I will have to take further precautions that follow the Government and Osteopathic guidelines.
 There is reasonable evidence now that people can be infectious 2-5 days before symptoms surface or have no symptoms at all.
 This means that to be as safe as possible we need to treat everyone as if they are carrying the virus (this applies to me too).